How are Pepper supporting Customers?

 Will this have an impact on my Mortgage Tax Relief (TRS)?

-If you are currently receiving Mortgage Tax Relief (TRS) on your mortgage, please note that the Payment Break may have an impact on your TRS entitlement for 2020.
+If you received Mortgage Tax Relief (TRS) on your mortgage, please note that the Payment Break may have an impact on your TRS entitlement for 2020.

 Will this have an impact on my Mortgage Protection cover?